 The Division of Mining and Reclamation regulates the mining industry in accordance with federal and state law.
 Activities include issuing and renewing permits of mineral extraction sites and related water quality, tracking ownership and control, and issuing and assessing violations.

-The Office of Oil & Gas regulates West Virginia’s oil and gas production and transportation industry, and ensures surface/groundwater protection in regard to oil and gas production.
+The Office of Oil & Gas regulates West Virginia’s oil and gas exploration and production industry, and ensures surface/groundwater protection in regard to oil and gas production.
 It oversees permitting, inspection, and mine safety issues which deal with location, construction, and plugging of oil and gas wells.